 St. Philip's School & Community Center seeks to support students of all learning needs.
-However, we are not a school that offers special education, direct support for learning disabilities, or behavioral/emotional intervention.
-Although not a school specializing in learning disabilities, remedial support, special education, or emotional, or behavioral disorders, we seek to offer available, practical, and reasonable assistance for all students.
+However, we are not a school that offers special education, direct support for learning disabilities.
+Although not a school specializing in learning disabilities, remedial support, special education, or emotional, or behavioral disorders, we seek to offer practical and reasonable assistance for all students.